lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 The "signature" part of the authenticated pointers is generated from a "key".
 There are several PAC key registers (named APIAKey_EL1, APIBKey_EL1, APDAKey_EL1, APDBKeyEL1, APGAKey_EL1).
 Usually, the kernel of the operating system selects random PAC keys when a process is created and writes these keys into the PAC key registers each time the process is scheduled.
 As indicated in their names, the PAC key registers are accessible at EL1 (kernel).

-I have demonstrated this in this [small educational project](https://github.com/lelegard/arm-cpusysregs) named `arm-cpusysregs` which allows an application to manipulate some system registers which are normally accessible to the kernel only.
-To do this, a special kernel module was developed in this project with Linux and macOS variants.
+This is demonstrated in this project which allows an application to manipulate some system registers which are normally accessible to the kernel only.
+To do this, a special kernel module was developed with Linux and macOS variants.

 On Linux, we can change the value of the PAC keys inside a process and observe the impact on the PAC instructions.
 We can conclude that our special kernel module was allowed to read and write the PAC key registers.